alexarguello/flatmap-docs-kit/educational-resource/README-once-contributed.md

 You can explore the content in a few ways:

 ### 📌 Get Started Path
-Start here if you’re new to Java + AI, or want a guided path:
+Start here if you're new to Java + AI, or want a guided path:
 → [`/docs/getting-started`](./docs/00-getting-started)

 ### 🔍 Flatmaps (Clickable Topic Diagrams)
-Each folder or topic area comes with a visual **flatmap** — a clickable diagram showing what’s inside, how it relates, and what’s missing.
+Each folder or topic area comes with a visual **flatmap** — a clickable diagram showing what's inside, how it relates, and what's missing.

 Want the full overview?
 → [`Site Overview`](./docs/site-overview)

 ### 🧭 Jump to Any Section
-Browse deeply structured folders, or skim via the site’s sidebar.
+Browse deeply structured folders, or skim via the site's sidebar.

 ---